jesvedberg/tpix/README.md

 `tpix` can view the following image formats: PNG, JPG, GIF (animated GIFs not supported), BMP, QOI, PPM and SVG (currently only limited support).

-`tpix` has so far only been compiled on x86_64 Linux and it has been tested with [Kitty](https://sw.kovidgoyal.net/kitty/) and [Wezterm](https://wezfurlong.org/wezterm/).
+`tpix` has so far been compiled on x86_64 and arm64 Linux, x86_64 MacOSX, and it has been tested with [Kitty](https://sw.kovidgoyal.net/kitty/) and [Wezterm](https://wezfurlong.org/wezterm/).
 Viewing images in Wezterm is slightly buggy at the moment and only one image will be shown at the time.
 Neither Kitty nor WezTerm currently supports showing images when using terminal multiplexers, such as tmux or screen.

 ![tpix screenshot](docs/tpix_screenshot.png)